kabilesh-c/ProteinOS/README.md

 ## Deployment

 This project is deployed on Vercel.
-You can view the live site at [https://proteinos.vercel.app/](https://proteinos.vercel.app/).

 To deploy your own instance:
 1. Fork this repository